drjackchan/learning-python-flask-and-sql-alchemy-orm/README.md

 # What is PyCharm?

 PyCharm is a professional Python IDE (Integrated Development Environment) developed by Jetbrains.
 It has a free community edition and which is more than good enough for this course.
 It is a powerful IDE that can significantly improve the development efficiency by providing project management, syntax highlight, syntax suggestion and version control.

+# Who are the instructors?

+Jack comes from a software engineering background.
+He has built sophisticated systems for top tier investment banks.
+You can understand more about the instructor in their Udemy profile.

+Instructor: Jack Chan
+Course Designer: Raymond Chung

+# Money back guaranteed!

+We are so confident about our course.
+We are so sure that you will enjoy the course as well.
+Therefore we provide money back guaranteed.
+After you have enrolled the course and if you don't like it, you can have your money back!
+It is unconditional, Udemy backed, 30 days money-back guarantee so you can try this course risk free!

+[Sign up](http://bit.ly/FlaskORM) for our course today, and let's kick start your first web application together!